laurensmile/Geoparsing-Pliny-Natural-History/README.md

 ## Description

-The jupiternotebooks contain the code to extract the annotations for places and people present in the ToposText's online version of the Natural History, evaluate the quality of the annotation against a manually curated Gold Standard, and enhance the annotation thought Named Entity Recognition.
+The JupiterNotebook contain the code written to extract the annotations for places in ToposText, evaluate the quality of the annotation against a manually curated Gold Standard, and enhance the annotation thought Named Entity Recognition.
 A text alignment technique between English and Latin based on string similarity is described and a ruled-based disambiguation system through online gazetteers is developed.
 Preliminary investigations of content modelling based on co-occurrence are performed by SNA.

 ## Data Sources
 ### NH annotated text